FedRAMP/docs/tools/site/content/rev5/playbook/csp/authorization/agency-authorization-path.md

     or IL5 level, please reach out to FedRAMP for an IPR specific to DISA.

-- After submitting the WBS and the IPR, FedRAMP will provision access to FedRAMP’s secure repository for Low and Moderate impact offerings (High impact offerings must use their own organization’s secure repository).
+- After submitting the WBS and the IPR, FedRAMP will provision access to FedRAMP's secure repository for Low and Moderate impact offerings (High impact offerings must use their own organization's secure repository).

-- Upload a copy of the CSP’s completed
+- Upload a copy of the CSP's completed
   [Kickoff meeting deck](https://www.fedramp.gov/resources/templates/FedRAMP-Agency-Authorization-Kickoff-Architecture-Briefing-Guidance.pdf)
   to the secure repository.